htrick/Senior-Project/README.md

 * **Image_Masks**: Stores a copy of all the masks associated with each of the input images.
 * **Mask_data**: Stores .txt files for all of the image masks with 128 points extracted from the respective image's mask stored in x,y column format.
 Each y in the data is normalized to between 0 and 1.
 * **Mask_Validation**: Stores a copy of each input image with the extracted 128 points from the image's mask overlayed as green circles to validate the correct data is extracted from the mask.
-* **Whitelist_Masks**: Stores all of the image masks for images that have been whitelisted to validate no image will be used whose original mask was made incorrectly.
-* **Blacklist_Masks**: Stores all the image masks for images that have been blacklisted to validate that ther are no images whose mask was made correctly will not used.
-* **Whitelist_Images.txt**: Stores the names of all the images that have been whitelisted to be used as input.
-* **Blacklist_Images.txt**: Stores the names of all the images that have been blacklisted to not be used as input because they might have a labeling error.
 * **Training_Images**: Stroes a copy of the original input images that are to be uesed for training.
 * **Validation_Images**: Stroes a copy of the original input images that are to be used for validation.
 * **Model_Prediction**: Stores a copy of the predictions made by the model for each of the images in the "image_path" directory in the config file used.